Travel Guide to the Pamir Highway and the Wakhan Valley

 It's also common to find travelers pitching tents or sleeping in campers, especially if they're traveling by bike or 4x4.
 While wild camping is possible in many areas, it's not always easy due to the altitude, the climate, or the lack of water.

-Pamir hospitality is legendary: if you ever find yourself caught between villages by nightfall, it's not uncommon for a family to invite you to spend the night.
+Pamir hospitality is legendary, if you ever find yourself caught between villages by nightfall, it's not uncommon for a family to invite you to spend the night.
 As always, with respect and a smile, doors usually open.

 🍲 Where to eat in the Pamirs and the Wakhan Corridor?